|Peripatus Home Page Travel >> Western United States, Christmas 2008||Updated: 12-Jul-2018|

-Downtown for some shopping; Barnes and Noble cafe for a break ... and my headache magically disappears.
-Macy’s more or less empty at first; shoppers certainly out-numbered by staff, but a bit more life later on.
+We walked downtown for some shopping.
+Macy’s was more or less empty when we first walked in; the few shoppers were certainly out-numbered by staff, although a little bit more life appeared later on.
 The recession is really biting here ... or is it the snow?

 Sunday, 21 December 2008

-Very snowy; went into the city early, but it was almost deserted.
+This morning was very snowy.
+We went into the city early, but found it was almost deserted.

 Monday, 22 December 2008

 Bexy had a bad night for some reason, so we started out late.
 In any case, we were a bit preoccupied with our onward travel arrangements to Bellingham.
 How would we get there?
 We slithered and slid along icy footpaths into town, to the Amex Travel Centre which was ...
 Closed.
-Oh, joy.
+But of course.